rgrams/defold-curved-world/readme.md

 Download the repository and run it to try the demo (pictured above).

 - Click on window to capture cursor and activate mouse look control.
-- Press escape to release cursor capture (needed to drag UI sliders again).
+- Press escape or tilde to release cursor capture (needed to drag UI sliders again).
 - WASD or arrow keys to move character.
 - Mouse wheel to zoom in and out.
 - Space to jump.